Mary Iellamo '18

 Working as a hospital psychiatric technician, Mary combined insights from her studies in psychology and English literature to lead patient discussion groups.
 She is continuing her studies in the doctorate of counseling psychology program at Springfield College in fall 2018.

 Study the Science of Behavior, Emotion, and Thought

 Psychology answers questions about why and how we think, feel, and behave the way we do.
-This is an exciting time for psychological science, because it is expanding and intersecting with other disciplines like neuroscience, health sciences, business, and marketing.
-At Elms College, we take an interdisciplinary approach to the study of psychology that strengthens understanding of the individual — and presents new opportunities to examine diverse and complex issues.
+This is an exciting time for psychological science, because it is expanding and intersecting with other disciplines like neuroscience, health sciences, business, marketing, and more.
+At Elms College, psychology majors take an interdisciplinary approach to the study of psychology that strengthens their understanding of the individual — and presents new opportunities to examine diverse and complex issues.

 Our program is designed to prepare you for graduate study or work in a variety of settings.
 Employers want to hire people who can problem-solve, communicate effectively verbally and in writing, and have basic research and analytical skills.
 Psychology majors are in demand in many fields, including:

 - Human resources

 - Market research

 One-third of our alumni continue their training in graduate school.
 Another third are employed in mental-health agencies, correctional facilities, schools, and hospitals.
 The final one-third work in nonprofit organizations, legal settings, and in private industry.